wuudgh/boolean-uk-react-effect-for-fetch/README.md

 Inside each section folder you will find:

-- a `index.js` file for the logic of each section **build everyhting here and then break it down into components**
+- a `index.js` file for the logic of each section **build everything here and then break it down into components**
 - a `template.html` that shows you an example of what your React components should create.
 Take note of `className` to get the styling working.
 - a `components` folder with suggested components to create so you can practice props.